Simultaneous action selection: Limitations

 Some games do not lend themselves to simultaneous movement, because one player's move may be prevented by the other player's.
 For instance, in chess, a move of a bishop takes queen would be incompatible with a simultaneous opposing move of queen takes bishop.
-By contrast, the simultaneous movement is possible in Junta because each coup phase has a movement stage and a separate combat stage; no units are removed until all have had a chance to move.
+By contrast, simultaneous movement is possible in Junta because each coup phase has a movement stage and a separate combat stage; no units are removed until all have had a chance to move.
 It has been noted that "a certain amount of reverse psychology and reverse-reverse psychology ensues" as players attempt to calculate the implications of others' potential actions.
 Junta also has simultaneous action selection in that players secretly choose their locations at the same time.
-This is important in that, for instance, a player plotting an assassination may choose the bank for his or her own location (hoping to quickly deposit the ill-gotten gains) before finding out whether the location of his or her assassination was on the mark.
+This is important in that, for instance, a player plotting an assassination may choose the bank for his or her own location (hoping to quickly deposit the ill-gotten gains) before finding out whether the target of his or her assassination was on the mark.